aws-observability/observability-best-practices/docs/en/guides/databases.md

 ### Amazon CloudWatch metrics

 CloudWatch Metrics is a critical tool for monitoring and managing your RDS and Aurora databases.
 It provides valuable insights into database performance and helps you identify and resolve issues quickly.
-Amazon RDS sends metrics to CloudWatch for each active database instance at 1 minute granularity.
-Monitoring is enabled by default.
-It is available for 15 days.
-Amazon RDS publishes instance-level metrics metrics to Amazon CloudWatch in the AWS/RDS namespace.
+Amazon RDS/Aurora sends metrics to CloudWatch for each active database instance at 1 minute granularity.
+Monitoring is enabled by default and metrics are available for 15 days.
+Amazon RDS publishes instance-level metrics metrics to Amazon CloudWatch in the **AWS/RDS** namespace.

 Using CloudWatch Metrics, you can identify trends or patterns in your database performance, and use this information to optimize your configurations and improve your application's performance.
 Here are few of the key metrics which you want to monitor :